tigase/tigase-xmpp-server-docker/README.md

 ### Exposing ports

 Tigase XMPP Server as the XMPP server is only useful if accessible from the outside of the container.
 Tigase exposes following ports:
-- `5222` - for incoming client to server XMPP connections
+- `5222` - for incoming client to server XMPP connections (over StartTLS)
-- `5223` - for incoming client to server XMPP connections over TLS/SSL
+- `5223` - for incoming client to server XMPP connections (over DirectTLS/SSL)
 - `5277` - for inter-cluster communication
 - `5280` - for BOSH connections
 - `5281` - for BOSH connections over TLS/SSL